YODevs/YO_EX/docs/English docs/yo docs.md

   ### ProgressBar
  The `Progressbar` class similar to the `menu` class is usable in the console.
 In graphical environments, we can use independent progressbars.

- This progressbar has the ability of reverse iteration and type changing by using the field of `progresschar`.
+ This progressbar has the ability of reverse iteration and customizing shapes by using the field of `progresschar`.

 <div dir="ltr">